-It is anticipated that the above minor changes will not have a material impact on the information disclosed in the Council's Statement of Accounts.
+No changes have been identified which will have a material impact on the information disclosed in the Council's 2016/17 Statement of Accounts.

-3. Critical judgements in applying accounting policies
+4. Critical judgements in applying accounting policies

 In applying the accounting policies set out in the accounts, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The following are the management judgements made in applying the accounting policies of the Council that have the most significant effect on the financial statements: